-Installing 'wet area' showers is work that requires a building consent, although there are some inconsistencies in the approval approach of building consent authorities (BCAs).
+Installing 'wet area' showers is work that requires a building consent.

 This information was confirmed as current in February 2016.
 It originally appeared in Codewords newsletters prior to January 2014.